Jonghwap/Jonghwap.github.io/README.md

 linkedin: https://www.linkedin.com/
 twitter: https://twitter.com/

 # Images (e.g., your profile picture and your website's favicon)
-# "favicon" and "favicon_dark" are used for the light and dark modes, respectively.
 avatar: ./assets/img/avatar.png
 favicon: ./assets/img/favicon.png
-favicon_dark: ./assets/img/favicon-dark.png

 # Footnote
 # You may use the option to disable the footnote, "Powered by Jekyll and Minimal Light theme."
 enable_footnote: true

-# Auto Dark Mode
-# You may use the option to disable the automatic dark theme
-auto_dark_mode: true

 # Font
 # You can use this option to choose between Serif or Sans Serif fonts.